Sophie (album)

-Sophie (stylised in all caps) is the second and final studio album by British recording artist and producer Sophie.
+Sophie (stylised in all caps) is the second and final studio album by British music producer Sophie.
 It was posthumously released on 25 September 2024 and billed as her final album release.
 Her brother, Benny Long, took the lead in finalizing its production after her death.
 All of the tracks, excluding the first, have a featured artist.

 Five singles preceded it, starting with "Reason Why", and followed by "Berlin Nightmare", "One More Time", "Exhilarate" and "My Forever", spread out one month apart.

 Background

-After Sophie's unexpected death in 2021 from a three-story fall at the age of 34, plans of releasing her unpublished works were discussed.
+After Sophie's unexpected death in 2021, plans of releasing her unpublished works were discussed.
 In June 2021, her brother Benny Long considered the possibility of a posthumous release of her planned follow-up to her debut album, Oil of Every Pearl's Un-Insides, stating it "just needed finishing touches".

 According to Long, the album was nearly complete at the time of Sophie's death.
 The track list was "roughly sketched out" by her.
 As a longtime studio engineer of Sophie, Long completed the album.
 Their two sisters were also involved in the process.
 For most of the songs, features such as arrangements and production had already been prepared.
 Some songs needed minimal mixing and mastering, while others were somewhere between sketches and demos.
 Extensive discussions with Sophie guided him in determining the direction each track should take.

 On 21 June 2024, Sophie's YouTube channel and a new social media account titled "@msmsmsm_forever" uploaded a series of videos and posts teasing an announcement on 24 June 2024.
 When the teased date arrived, the lead single from the album, "Reason Why", featuring Kim Petras and BC Kingdom, was released alongside an announcement of the posthumous self-titled album to be released in September that year.

 On Instagram, Sophie's family posted a statement regarding the album:

 When we, Sophie's family, took our first steps towards bringing this project to fruition we contacted the dear friends with whom she envisioned the album.
 We wrote, "We have been finding comfort in the music Sophie left us, it is a gift that we truly cherish as we try to find a way forward, with Sophie forever at the center of our worlds."
 Sophie didn't often speak publicly of her private life, preferring to put everything she wanted to articulate in her music.
 It feels only right to share with the world the music she hoped to release, in the belief that we can all connect with her in this, the form she loved most.

 Sophie gave all of herself to her music.
 It's here that she can always be found.